 Though your freshman year holds excitement and promise, you might also encounter obstacles like the ones listed below.
-If any of these represent a concern for you, please feel free to speak with your academic advisor, your faculty advisor, or your Seminar Fellow for support.
+If any of these represent a concern for you, please feel free to speak with your academic advisor, your faculty advisor, or your First Year Fellow for support.

 The Transition from High School

 An important lesson for first-year students during the first few weeks is the structural difference between high school and college, including classes meeting twice weekly, the seminar format, academic workload, work/life balance, dormitory life, registration procedures, and deadlines.
 The curriculum here also affords students more academic freedom than high school.
 For many students, the transition proves difficult, though it helps cultivate important decision-making skills.
 Likewise, some students are unaccustomed to speaking with teachers, counselors/advisors, and other figures of "authority" in the school.
 The seminar approach requires student to participate routinely in class, which is unfamiliar or uncomfortable to some freshmen.
 Each student must therefore assume some ownership for their education, and devise methods to communicate with faculty, administrators, and peers.
 In developing these communication skills, students learn more about themselves.

 Some students feel inadequately prepared for the reading- and writing-intensive seminars, in addition to the academic discussions of the seminar courses.
 We often hear students who report having perceptions of their classmates being more literate and "smarter" (although that's often nothing more than perception).
 In addition, a lack of motivation often surfaces sometime during the middle of the semester, especially if the student has struggled with other aspects of the college transition.
 These motivational problems could be manifested as absenteeism, fatigue, dissatisfaction with courses, and perhaps quick frustration with the situations all college students naturally confront.